top of page

 • post-traumatic stress disorder (PTSD)

-Our treatments will be tailored specifically to the uniqueness and severity of your condition in terms of frequency and dosing.
-Ketamine West can safely and effectively give therapeutic doses via Intramuscular Injections (IM).
-With a specific and tailored treatment plan that is unique to you, our goal is to offer you the best chance of success.
+Our treatments will be tailored specifically to treating depression and trauma with a treatment plan in terms of frequency and dosing.
+Ketamine West can safely and effectively give low and safe therapeutic doses via Intramuscular Injections (IM) which are clinically just as powerful as IV infusions.
+Our goal is to offer you the best chance of success.
 By listening to your story we can create a treatment plan that is safe, flexible, and helps to rapidly relieve your suffering

 How is ketamine different from traditional antidepressants?